Trustworthy by default.

 Every dataset declares its primary unit — what one row represents.
 Djeed datasets are cored at one of:

-- Act-centric — one row = one action (often nested inside an event); granular for accountability work.
+• Act-centric — one row = one action (often nested inside an event); granular for deep operational tracing.

 The choice depends on the buyer use case.
 The methodology page of each dataset declares the coring up front and ties every record back to that decision.